sercankulcu/sercankulcu.github.io/_nature/112-the-logistic-map-and-bifurcation.md

 chapter_title: 'Chaos, Fractals, and Recursion'
 order: 112
 tags:
-   - logistic-map
+   - iteration
-   - bifurcation
+   - nonlinearity
    - chaos
-   - nonlinear-dynamics
+   - dynamical-systems
-   - population-models
+   - models
 ---

 One of the most famous equations in chaos theory is almost absurdly simple: